westonopentrain/opentrain-editor/apps/docsvc/README.md

 # OpenTrain Document Service (docsvc)

-A lightweight Fastify API that stores documents in memory today and will evolve into the persistence and AI backend for OpenTrain content workflows.
+A lightweight Fastify API that persists documents to Postgres and powers the future persistence and AI backend for OpenTrain content workflows.

 ## Getting Started